Chickens aren't the only ones who lay eggs. Ducks do too!

 Duck eggs often have more Vitamin D, particularly if they are pasture-raised.
 Vitamin D supports bone health and skin, as well as mood.
-Ducks who roam around outside (also known as pasture-raised) are far more likely to have higher levels of vitamin D from sunlight.
+Ducks who roam around outside (also known as pasture-raised) are far more likely to have higher vitamin D levels from sunlight.

 6. More Essential Vitamins and Minerals

 While there are many health benefits to eating chicken eggs.
-Duck eggs may be higher in essential vitamins and minerals like thiamin, niacin, riboflavin, pantothenic acid, folate, vitamin B6, vitamin E, vitamin A, vitamin B12, and retinol.
+Duck eggs may be higher in essential vitamins and minerals like thiamin, niacin, riboflavin, pantothenic acid, folate, choline, selenium, vitamin B6, vitamin E, vitamin A, vitamin B12, and retinol.

 7. Ducks Are Efficient Egg Layers

 Free-range ducks are more efficient at laying eggs.
 If you have a laying flock, ducks might be easier on your wallet when compared to chickens.
 This is because the layer feed needed to produce a duck egg costs less than the feed to produce a chicken egg, and ducks tend to lay throughout the year, whereas chickens tend to slow down in winter or during molts.

 8. Ducks Are Easier to Raise Than Chickens

 You may not realize it, but ducks can be so much easier to raise than chickens.
-Ducks are generally hardier, healthier, don't scratch up the landscaping, and their manure needs less aging than chicken manure before you apply to your garden.
+Ducklings are generally hardier, healthier, don't scratch up the landscaping, and their manure needs less aging than chicken manure before you apply it to your garden.

 They do need a water source to swim in (a big tub or kiddie pool), and they are a little messier than chickens.
-I'm quite tempted to raise ducks.
+I'm quite tempted to raise ducks myself!

 9. Duck Eggs Are a Baker's Secret Ingredient

 Do you bake?
 Duck egg whites will give you fluffier cakes, taller meringue peaks, and lighter cookies.
-The secret is in the higher protein content of duck egg whites than in chicken egg whites, which makes them easier to cook with.
+The secret is in the albumen content of duck egg whites than in chicken egg whites, which makes them easier to cook with.